 If you had just one thing to measure other than revenue in your business, to tell you how well you were doing… what would it be?
 It shouldn’t be website traffic, because traffic can be fleeting.
 It shouldn’t be press mentions, because once you’re out of the media spotlight you’re easily forgotten.

-The best way to tell if your business is growing or stagnating is by the amount of new email subscribers you’re getting every day.
+The best way to tell if your business is growing or stagnating is by the number of new email subscribers you’re getting every day.
 Oh, and how many are dropping off is just as important… you don’t want to be filling up a bucket with holes in the bottom, but we’ll talk about that more in points #5 and #9.

-One of our favorite tools for converting visitors from just website visitors to engaged subscribers is with our premium wordpress plugin: PopupAlly.
+One of our favorite tools for converting visitors from just website visitors to engaged subscribers is with our premium WordPress plugin: PopupAlly.

 2. Your email list is one of the few true business assets that you “own” and can take with you.

 There’s always a new social media platform popping up, but the one thing that isn’t going away anytime soon is email.
-With an email list you can communicate even if Facebook changes their algorithm or reduces your reach.
+With an email list, you can communicate even if Facebook changes their algorithm or reduces your reach.

-With email you can change websites or domains, and not lose any of the momentum you’ve built up.
+With email, you can change websites or domains, and not lose any of the momentum you’ve built up.
 It’s really the relationship with your list that you can’t lose, and for that reason alone your email list should be guarded like your favorite pair of shoes.

 3. With a bigger email list, you have more reach and could be spreading your message to a wider audience.

-If you have more reach with your message, you can make a bigger impact with your business or philanthropic causes.
+If you have more reach with your message, you can make a bigger impact on your business or philanthropic causes.
 This also has a ripple effect, with each person on your email list being a potential evangelist who will share beyond your existing subscribers.